Pigouvian tax: Double-dividend hypothesis

-Tempting as it may be to try, Fullerton and Metcalf argue, the validity of the double-dividend theory cannot be established as a whole.
+Fullerton and Metcalf argue, the validity of the double-dividend theory cannot be established as a whole.
 This does not imply that the double dividend hypothesis is untenable but there is just more complication to that.
 An observer must evaluate each circumstance individually.
 Fullerton and Metcalf do provide guidelines for this analysis.
 Two questions help shape this analysis: what is the status quo?
 What are the specifics of the reform?
 The amount and nature of the current taxes, permits, and regulations greatly influence the results of the additional tax.
 Also, where the tax revenue goes greatly affects the success of the tax.

 Secondly, Fullerton and Metcalf say the previous literature on Pigouvian taxes focused too heavily on the revenue dividend and too lightly on the environmental dividend of environmental taxes.
 Their predecessors naively value revenue too much, Fullerton and Metcalf argue, because they fail to recognize that all taxes impose costs on someone.
 These taxes could outweigh the environmental benefit.
 Thus, the government must use the Pigouvian tax revenue to lower another tax if it wants to minimize the economic damage of a tax.

 Fullerton and Metcalf also mention that the effectiveness of any sort of Pigouvian tax depends on whether it supplements or replaces an existing pollution regulation.
 If the tax replaces a pollution regulation, it will most likely be environmentally neutral, even if it is revenue-positive.
 If it supplements the regulation, it may or may not be environmentally and revenue-neutral, depending on the effectiveness of the original regulation.
 The status quo substantially affects the outcome of a proposed tax.